-A lot of our agents are now conducting their viewings using video.
+A lot of our agents continue to conduct their viewings using video.
 This is a great option if you have properties which are currently vacant.
 Virtual viewings means that the applicant can see a potential new property from the comfort of their own home.

-If you’re moving into virtual viewings, we’ve put together some handy hints below.
+Below, we’ve put together some handy hints for virtual viewings:

 Prepare the property before the video call